 english language skills

 You can also do a quick search on Facebook for groups about English language learning and study partners.
-Just remember to be polite and give timely replies and you’ll soon find a lot of eager learners like you who might be willing to get on a Skype call and practice speaking in a safe, judgement-free environment.
+Just remember to be polite and give timely replies.
+You’ll soon find a lot of eager learners like you who might be willing to get on an online call and practice speaking in a safe, judgment-free environment.

 Here are two links to get you started: